abbaspour/replate/readme.md

 - `packaging` (Long Text),
 - `handling_notes` (Long Text)
 - **Associations**:
-    - Linked to one record in Organization (the Supplier).
+    - Linked to one record in Organizations (the Supplier).
-    - Linked to one record in Organization (the destination Community).
+    - Linked to one record in Organizations (the destination Community).
-    - Linked to one record in Organization (the assigned Logistics partner).
+    - Linked to one record in Organizations (the assigned Logistics partner).
-    - Linked to one record in Contact (the assigned Driver).
+    - Linked to one record in Users (the assigned Driver).
-    - (Optionally) Linked to one record in PickupSchedule.
+    - (Optionally) Linked to one record in PickupSchedules.

-### 6) `Suggestion` Table
+### 6) `Suggestions` Table

 Captures new leads for potential partners, submitted by consumers.